NaPs/Kolekto/README.rst

     2 directories, 2 files

-The ``config`` file is the config file of the tree (not a joke!), the metadata.db file is the berkley database storing metadata for each movie in the tree, and the movies directory is here to store movies itself.
+The ``config`` file is the config file of the tree (not a joke!), the ``metadata.db`` file is the berkley database storing metadata for each movie in the tree, and the movies directory is where to store movies itself.

 You can edit the config file using the following command::